-While we continually monitor the ongoing and evolving impact of the above events on our operations the overall impact remains uncertain and may not be fully reflected until future periods.
-The overall impact to our results of operations will depend on factors such as the duration and extent of the impact from the COVID-19 pandemic, the conflict in the Ukraine and the related global economic challenges, none of which can be fully predicted at this time.
+While we continually monitor the ongoing and evolving impact of the above events on our operations the overall impact remains uncertain and may not be fully reflected in our results of operations until future periods.
+The overall impact to our results of operations will depend on a number of factors, many of which are out of our control, such as the duration and extent of the current global economic challenges, including any impact from conflicts in Eastern Europe and the Middle East more generally, and the resurgence of the pandemic or the emergence of a new public health crisis, none of which can be fully predicted at this time.
 See "Part I. Item 1A.
-Risk Factors" for a discussion of risks and uncertainties.
+Risk Factors: Heightened inflation, higher interest rates and foreign currency rate fluctuations as a result of global macroeconomic and geopolitical conditions have had and could in the future have a material adverse effect on our operations" for a discussion of risks and uncertainties.